URK24CS7150/Blog-Platform-with-Comments/README.md

 For any questions or feedback, feel free to reach out:

-G.LAKSHMI NARAYANA REDDY
+BODDUPALLY SUMANTH KUMAR

 Company: THIRANEX

-Email: gumreddylakshminarayana@karunya.edu.in
+Email: sumanthboddupally442@gmail.com